babel/website/docs/preset-env.md

 `"usage"` | `"entry"` | `false`, defaults to `false`.

-This option configures how `@babel/preset-env` imports various polyfills in your generated code.
+This option configures how `@babel/preset-env` imports polyfills and runtime support into your generated code.

-Specifically, this option supports the following external polyfill packages:
+Specifically, this option supports the following external packages:

 - `core-js`: For standard JS built-ins
-- `regenerator`: For generator and `async`/`await` support
+- `regenerator-runtime`: For generator and `async`/`await` support

-Since these polyfills do not come with Babel or `@babel/preset-env` itself, they'll need to be installed as production-level dependencies.
+Since these packages do not come with Babel or `@babel/preset-env` itself, they'll need to be installed as production-level dependencies.
 This way, when the Babel-generated code imports them, they'll be accessible (in `node_modules`).

 ```sh
 npm install core-js regenerator --save